LibraryOfCongress/citizen-dj/README.md

   -lims 57
 ```

 You will need to tweak the last two parameters (`-limp` and `lims`, which limits the number of phrases per file, and number of samples per phrase) based on the collection you are working with.
 You can do this quickly by running the command with `-probe` which will just report information.
-In the report, look at the line `Found X valid samples`; `X` should be greater than your target sample count (4096 in this case), but as close to that number as possible.
+In the report, look at the line `Found X valid samples`; `X` should be greater than your target sample count (4096 in this case), but as close to that number as possible, e.g. around 4100.
 Usually for very large collections, you want the "phrases per file" and "samples per phrase" to be very small.

 ## III.
 Prepping assets for the app